 Using Creative Cloud for enterprise, end users can store files on Creative Cloud, safely and securely.
 Users can also share files and collaborate with others.
 Files are accessible to users via the Creative Cloud website, Creative Cloud desktop app, and Creative Cloud mobile app.
 Users can also use a growing list of mobile apps, such as Adobe Illustrator Draw and Photoshop Mix.
 Storage is available with Creative Cloud for enterprise if it's a part of your organization's agreement with Adobe.

-Assign product configurations
+Assign product profiles

 Proxy and firewall settings